NVIDIA/aistore/cli/resources/bucket.md

 `ais set-copies BUCKET_NAME --copies <value>`

-Starts an extended action to bring a given bucket to a certain redundancy level (num copies).
+Start an extended action to bring a given bucket to a certain redundancy level (num copies).
 Read more about this feature [here](../../docs/storage_svcs.md#n-way-mirror).

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |